Complex Educational Needs Study Award

 |Resign, are made redundant, your position is terminated or you decide to change jobs part way through your study||

-Contact us as we may give you time to continue studying while you find appropriate new employment.
+Email us as we may give you time to continue study while you find appropriate new employment.

-If you do not find appropriate employment in a suitable time, your study award will stop and you will be asked to pay back all tuition fees that we have paid for your study.
+If you do not find appropriate employment within three months, your study award will stop and you will need to pay back all tuition fees that we have paid for your study.

 - been convicted of an offence within the last 7 years; or